bitnami-labs/sealed-secrets/README.md

 ### How do I update parts of JSON/YAML/TOML/.. file encrypted with sealed secrets?

-A kubernetes secret resource contains multiple items, basically a flat map of key/value pairs.
+A kubernetes `Secret` resource contains multiple items, basically a flat map of key/value pairs.
 SealedSecrets operate at that level, and does not care what you put in the values.
 In other words it cannot make sense of any structured configuration file you might have put in a secret and thus cannot help you update individual fields in it.